Andrew W. Cordier: Columbia University

-After leaving the U.N., Cordier joined Columbia University as the Dean of the School of International Affairs (SIA).
+After leaving the United Nations, Cordier joined Columbia University as the Dean of the School of International Affairs (SIA), serving in that role from 1962 to 1972.

 When Grayson L. Kirk resigned in 1968, Cordier assumed the presidency on an interim basis while remaining Dean of SIA.
 The trustees were sufficiently pleased with his work that they gave him the permanent title in 1969; Cordier accepted on the condition that the search for a new president continue.
 He was president until 1970, when he was succeeded by William J. McGill.
 Cordier continued as Dean of SIA after leaving the president's office.

-As president he enjoyed moderate success in dealing with student unrest and unhappiness by maintaining an open-door policy (facilitated by Ted Van Dyk, brought in the CU by the Trustees), attending student rallies (sponsored by Students for a Restructured University (SRU), led by Neal H. Hurwitz, College grad '66 and Graduate Student/teaching assistant) to listen and respond to student concerns, and speaking out against U.S. involvement in Vietnam.
+As president he enjoyed moderate success in dealing with student unrest and unhappiness by maintaining an open-door policy, attending student rallies sponsored by Students for a Restructured University (SRU) which was led by Neal H. Hurwitz, and speaking out against U.S. involvement in Vietnam.

 Columbia College awarded him its highest honor, the Alexander Hamilton Medal, in 1970.

 Later years

-Cordier, aged 74, died of cirrhosis of the liver at the Manhasset Medical Center on Long Island.
+In 1975, at the age of 74, Cordier died of cirrhosis of the liver at the Manhasset Medical Center on Long Island.

-He is buried with his wife, Dorothy Butterbaugh Cordier, in the Oaklawn Cemetery, North Manchester Indiana.
-Manchester University, located in North Manchester, named its 1100-seat auditorium after Andrew Cordier.
+His undergraduate alma mater, Manchester University, located in North Manchester, Indiana named its 1100-seat auditorium in his honor.